 Test dehumidification by setting the humidity setpoint at 10% RH below room relative humidity.
-The compressor should turn on.
+The compressor should turn on and the fan should switch to low speed.
 Upon completion of testing, return the humidity setpoint to the desired humidity.

 10.1.6 Smoke Sensor Test